SCLOUD-PTE-LTD/docs/lab/tenant-admin/lab-2.md

 Please contact your System Administrator to get your credential.
 ## Guidelines
-Before start, you need to access the SCloudStack console dashboard, if you don't know how to do that, visit this lab: [Lab 1: Getting Started with SCloudStack Console.](lab-1.md)
+Before start, you need to access the SCloudStack console dashboard, if you don't know how to do that, visit *Lab 1: Getting Started with SCloudStack Console.*

 ### 1. Create your first VPC